 The most important ingredient is a freshly ejaculated semen sample.
 Ask your husband to ejaculate in a clean glass or plastic container.
 Make sure this is wide-mouthed, so it's easier for him to aim accurately - you don't want any of it to spill out!
 Sometimes getting a sample can be difficult, and you may need to seduce your husband!
 Using a vibrator, or liquid paraffin as a lubricant, can help enormously.
 You can also use frozen semen samples from a sperm bank, after allowing them to thaw at room temperature.

 After the semen sample has liquefied (this takes about 30 minutes), you are now ready to perform the procedure.
-Ask your husband to put on disposable gloves and then suck up the semen sample into a 10-ml plastic disposable syringe (without a needle).
-Our patients find it more convenient to use a disposable plastic pasteur pipette, but this may be difficult to find.
-You can even use a turkey baster, which has become a legendary symbol in the lesbian community, but the small amount of semen does not require such a large instrument.
+Ask your husband to put on disposable gloves and then suck up the semen sample into a disposable plastic pasteur pipette.
+You can buy this from us.

 The semen now needs to be squirted into your vagina, and this is the tricky part.
 You need to lie on a bed, with your knees and thighs bent, and your knees wide apart, so that your husband can see your vulva clearly.
-He then guides the tip of the syringe into your vagina (he can do this just by feel, by inserting the left index finger into your vagina, and using this to guide the syringe, which is in his right hand).
-He can put the syringe in as deep as he wants - don't worry - it won't get lost.
+He then guides the tip of the pipette into your vagina (he can do this just by feel, by inserting the left index finger into your vagina, and using this to guide the pipette , which is in his right hand).
+He can put the pipette in as deep as he wants - don't worry - it won't get lost.
 He then plunges the barrel, depositing the semen into the vagina.

 You may find it easier to lie on the edge of the bed, so that your hips protrude over the edge.
 Putting a pillow under your hips can make it easier for your husband to perform the insemination.
 You can remain lying on your back for about ten minutes, after which you can resume normal activity.
 Some of the semen will leak out, and this is normal.